IINemo/isanlp_srl_framebank/README.md

 # IsaNLP SRL FrameBank
 This Python 3 library provides SRL parser for Russian based on neural network models trained on [FrameBank](https://github.com/olesar/framebank) corpus -- semantically annotated corpus of texts in Russian.
 The parser should be used in conjunction with [IsaNLP library](https://github.com/IINemo/isanlp) and can be considered its module.
 __Disclaimer:__ the code is in alpha stage.

 ## Installation
+Note: the library is considered for Python 3.6.
+If you do not have one, checkout [pyenv](https://github.com/pyenv/pyenv) or [this](https://hub.docker.com/r/windj007/jupyter-keras-tools/) docker container powered with the data science tools: jupyter, keras, sklearn, gensim, tensorflow, pytorch, etc.

 ### Quick (few dependencies for usage with docker)
 1. Install IsaNLP and its dependencies: